pelithne/api-management-workshop/instructions.md

 ````
 <BR/>

-If you use the Subscription key from the newly created contactlist product, the request will still be successful
+If you use the Subscription key from the newly created product, the request will still be successful
 ````
 [
     {